The header image is the default header image for the site.

 Wood has long been one of the most popular flooring materials available.
 Other trends may come and go, but homeowners from every generation find that wood blends perfectly with traditional and contemporary designs alike.

-When considering wood floors, your choices include either hardwood or engineered hardwood.
+When comparing types of wood flooring, the key distinction comes down to construction.
 Hardwood flooring is made of solid planks, which may be unfinished or prefinished.
-Unfinished hardwood flooring is stained and finished after installation, while prefinished wood planks come already stained and top-coated.
-Engineered planks consist of a plywood base overlaid with a prefinished hardwood veneer.
+Unfinished hardwood is stained and finished after hardwood flooring installation, while prefinished planks come already stained and top-coated.
+Engineered hardwood flooring consists of a plywood base overlaid with a prefinished hardwood veneer, giving you the look of real wood with added structural stability.

 Hardwood Floors